occ366/akamai/README.md

 ## Inputs

-- file with all the channels, format unix; bucketId, bucket_description(name), hosts
+- File with all the channels, format unix; bucketId, bucket_description(name), hosts
 - User credential in file .edgerc

 ## Outputs

-main create a log file on /tmp/akamai_papi.log by default
+Main create a log file on /tmp/akamai_papi.log by default